 Come hungry and grab a gourmet S’mores cupcake from Viva la Cupcake and creamy ice cream from Pops Ice Cream and Soda Bar.
 Plan to view a first-run movie in the historic Grandin Theatre, Roanoke’s non-profit movie palace that dates back to the 1930s.

 Farm-to-Fork Dining in Roanoke

 Roanoke’s lively dining scene boasts bountiful farm-to-fork restaurants sourcing food from local farms.
 While in Grandin Village, grab lunch or dinner at Local Roots where the menu changes depending on what’s in season.
+As there is so much out there when it comes to food, it could be as simple as doing a google search into best restaurants Roanoke and being able to find what you’re looking for.
+I’m sure whatever you’re looking for, you can find it here in Roanoke.
 In the historic South Roanoke neighborhood dine at The River and Rail, a Southern Bistro housed in a pharmacy building.
 This is where traditional South meets the 21st century and I dined on pork rinds and pimento cheese, tender and flavorful chicken, and coconut and jalapeño sorbet.

 Don’t worry, if you’re seeking traditional Southern fare, the kind your doctor warns you about, those restaurants are plentiful.
 Try The Roanoker Restaurant, serving breakfast, lunch and dinner for more than 65 years.
 A must are the flakey and light biscuits.
 Oh, boy.